jrobio/assignment2/model_bits_tutorial.md

     }
 }
 ```
-Where `'afs'` contains a DataFrame of features and their respective filtering scores. `X` is now a subset of significant
+Where `'afs'` contains a DataFrame of features and their respective filtering scores. `'X'` is now a subset of significant
 features.
 You're welcome to check out the
 <a href='https://github.com/jrobio/assignment2/blob/master/notebooks/assignment2.ipynb'>code</a> of my full assignment
 if you are interested in how I implemented my filtering methods.